 2.3.3 Expected experimental results

-the test group: the fluorescence intensity gradually decreases
+The test group: the fluorescence intensity gradually decreases

-the control group: the fluorescence intensity remains unchanged
+The control group: the fluorescence intensity remains unchanged

 Fig.11.Expected results 5: changes of fluorescence intensity under an anaerobic induced environment over time.

-2.4 PliaG- trigger RNA-PCⅠ-switch RNA-GFP
+2.4 P<sub>liaG</sub>- trigger RNA-P<sub>CⅠ</sub>-switch RNA-GFP

 Toehold switch comprising of trigger RNA and switch RNA is significant to our overall design of genetic circuit.
 So, it’s essential to verify the feasibility of it.
-We add the gfp gene in the downstream of the switch sequence and use a constitutive promoter PliaG to control expression of trigger RNA.
+We add the gfp gene in the downstream of the switch sequence and use a constitutive promoter P<sub>liaG</sub> to control expression of trigger RNA.